 Tips to Create Great Flavor in Your Dishes

-- use healthy fats: they act as a vehicle to transmit the flavor of the spices, but stick with the mono saturated ones like, avocado, olive oil, nut and seed butters, and coconut oil
+use healthy fats: they act as a vehicle to transmit the flavor of the spices, but stick with the mono saturated ones like, avocado, coconut milk, olive oil, and nut/seed butters

 I have always loved split pea soup, but it is traditionally made with a ham hock, making that flavor a worthy competitor.
 This wonderful plant based version uses the flavor layering technique, along with some dried porcini powder to create a depth and richness that stands up to the competition.